GP2 Series: Points system

 From the 2012 season the GP2 series changed its scoring system.
-Feature races ran with a scoring system similar to the one used in Formula One:
+Feature races ran with a scoring system similar to the one used in Formula One.

-The top eight finishers in a sprint race received points as follows:

 Pole position for the feature race was worth 4 points, and 2 points was given for the fastest lap in each race.
 Therefore, the maximum number of points a driver can score at any round will be 48.

 Car specifications

 The GP2 Series car was used by all of the teams, and features a Dallara carbon-fiber monocoque chassis powered by a Mecachrome normally-aspirated fuel-injected V8 engine and Pirelli dry slick and rain treaded tyres.
 Overall weight is 688 kg including driver.

 Chassis

 The 2011 specification GP2 Series car was designed by Dallara Automobili.
 The 2006 GP2 car featured a biplane rear wing, with the triplane rear wing used in previous seasons only to be used at the Monaco race.
 The front upper and lower wishbones have been reinforced, as have the front and rear suspension uprights.
 The Dallara GP2/11 were the obsolete chassis since the debut in 2011 and would be used until end of 2017 season.
 The price of Dallara GP2/11 FIA Formula 2 Championship cars are approximately up to €1.5 million-€2 million per car (including wheels, tyres, wings, steering wheel and other components excluding engine).